elyoas/tinyfilter/Readme.md

-# A very effective Tinyproxy filter to block pornography
+# A very effective firewall filter to block pornography

 This is the most effective method of blocking pornography (word origin: porneia πορνεία, meaning "prostitution", _britannica_ definition) that I have ever achieved.